hse7771/btc-price-bot/README.md

 BTC Price Bot is more than just a price tracker — it is a showcase of:

 - Modern asynchronous Python application design
-- Real-world integration of payment processing and subscription management
-- Complex timezone-aware scheduling in a global user environment
 - Clean, maintainable, and well-documented codebase suitable for production deployment
 - Strong developer discipline in version control and code quality practices
 - Managing a full production deployment pipeline, including Docker containerization and environment configuration
+- Deployment and real-world operations on cloud infrastructure (AWS EC2) using Docker Compose and persistent volumes
+- Real-world integration of payment processing and subscription management
+- Complex timezone-aware scheduling in a global user environment

 ### 🎥 Demo